jduncan-rva/jduncan_io/content/blog/immutable-truths.md

 date: 2023-01-25T19:31:05Z
 draft: false
 image: "/images/immutable-truths/courtroom.jpg"
-summary: "I've learned 3 laws that are true 100% of the time in my IT careeer.
+summary: "I've learned 3 laws that are true 100% of the time in my IT career.
 These are them."

 categories:
   - technology